 Instructions

-• Place a large dutch oven or pot over medium/high heat.
-Add 2 Tbsp oil then add sliced mushrooms and sauté 3 min or until softened.
+• Saute the Veggies: Place a large skillet over medium/high heat.
+Add oil then add sliced mushrooms and sauté 3 min or until softened.
 Add diced onions and cook until onions are soft and golden, 5-7 min.
-Add minced garlic and sauté another 1-2 min until fragrant.
-Remove to the cutting board with chicken.
+Add minced garlic and sauté another 1 min until fragrant.
+Transfer to the cutting board with chicken.

-• In the same pot, melt 4 Tbsp butter and whisk in 1/3 cup flour until lightly golden (1 1/2 min).
-Add 2 1/2 cups chicken broth, 1 Tbsp lemon juice, 1 tsp salt, 1/4 tsp pepper and whisk until smooth.
-Add 1 1/2 cups half and half and bring to a simmer.
-Season sauce with more salt and pepper to taste.
+• Make the Sauce: In the same pot, melt butter and whisk in flour until lightly golden (1 1/2 min).
+Slowly whisk in chicken broth, lemon juice, salt, and pepper and whisk until smooth.
+Add half and half and bring to a simmer.
+Season the sauce with more salt and pepper to taste.

 Notes

-*To cook your own chicken: in your dutch oven or pot, melt 1 Tbsp butter and 1 Tbsp oil over medium-high heat.
-Season 2 lbs chicken breasts with about 1/2 tsp salt and 1/4 tsp pepper.
-Once oil is hot, saute chicken until golden brown on both sides and cooked through (about 4 min per side).
-Remove to cutting board to cool then cut into bite-sized pieces.
+*To cook your own chicken: in your dutch oven or pot, add 1 Tbsp oil over medium-high heat.
+Season 1.5 lbs chicken breasts with salt and pepper.
+Saute chicken until golden brown on both sides and cooked through (about 4 min per side).
+If chicken breasts are very large, cut them in half lengthwise for even cooking.
+Remove to cutting board to cool, then cut into bite-sized pieces.

 Nutrition Per Serving